piskvorky/bounter/README.md

 2
 ```

 However, unlike `dict` or `Counter`, Bounter can process huge collections where the items would not even fit in RAM.
-This commonly happens in Machine Learning and NLP, with tasks like **dictionary building** or **collocation detection** that need to count billions of items (token ngrams) for their statistical scoring and subsequent filtering.
+This commonly happens in Machine Learning and NLP, with tasks like **dictionary building** or **collocation detection** that need to estimate counts of billions of items (token ngrams) for their statistical scoring and subsequent filtering.

 Bounter implements approximative algorithms using optimized low-level C structures, to avoid the overhead of Python objects.
 It lets you specify the maximum amount of RAM you want to use.
 In the Wikipedia example below, Bounter uses FIXMEx less memory compared to `Counter`.